 5. Aquacentrum Šutka, Prague, Czech Republic

 Visitors to Prague's second-largest pool can plan on doing more than just practicing their front stroke.
 Opened at the end of 2012, this water park contains two water slides, a waterfall, a wild river, a relaxation pool, a Finnish sauna with two baths, and a 164-foot pool – a total of 3,000 people can squeeze into the entire swimming area.
-Entrance fee: $6.30.
+Entrance fee: full day for 350CZ or about $16.35.

 6. Gellért Baths, Budapest, Hungary

 Anyone who's traveled to Budapest before knows the unique appeal of the centuries-old thermal hot springs scattered throughout the city.
 The Gellért Baths, located on the western, or 'Buda,' side of the Danube, are some of the most popular, with a total of 12 pools, and an adjoining 221-room hotel.
 Check out the plunge pools, thermal baths, saunas, steam rooms, and outdoor terraces before eventually wading into the large open-air pool, which has its own wave machine.
-Entrance fee: from $21.85 on weekdays and $22.75 on weekends.
+Entrance fee: 15 euros or about $18.

 7. Cappenberger Lake, Lünen, Germany